flyingcircusio/doc/src/reference/security/data-protection.rst

    amount of password login tries performed nowadays (due to bot nets etc.) would cause spamming of the logging infrastructure which in turn can be a vector for DOS attacks.

-.. [#admin-revocation] Revoking administrator privileges is currently not a
-    standardized process but will be added to the list of business processes soon.

 .. [#trace-tty] Individual actions performed with administrative privileges are only partially logged.